pan-/Porting_Guide/Docs/BLE/api_remarks.md

 in case of PRIVATE_RESOLVABLE_ADDRESS ?
 `getAddress`: Why not const ?
 `GapState_t`: Why fields are not bool ?
 `connection timeout`: It should be possible to know which connection started timeout.
+`updateConnectionParams`: Why there is no user callback for this ??